Atrial Fibrillation (AFib)

+Atrial fibrillation (AFib) is the most common type of arrhythmia.
 An arrhythmia is any problem with the speed or pattern of the heartbeat.
-Atrial fibrillation (AFib) is a common type of arrhythmia.
-It causes fast, chaotic electrical signals in the atria.
-This leads to poor functioning of the heart.
-It also affects how much blood your heart can pump out to the body.
+AFib causes fast, chaotic electrical signals in the atria.
+This makes it hard for the heart to work as it should.
+It affects how much blood your heart can pump out to the body.

-Afib may occur once in a while and go away on its own.
-Or it may continue for longer periods and need treatment.
+AFib may occur once in a while and go away on its own.
+This is called paroxysmal.
+Or it may continue for longer periods.
+This is called persistent.

 AFib can lead to serious problems, such as stroke.
-Your healthcare provider will need to monitor and manage it.
+Your healthcare provider will need to watch and manage your condition.

 What happens during atrial fibrillation?

-The heart has an electrical system that sends signals to control the heartbeat.
-As signals move through the heart, they tell the heart’s upper chambers (atria) and lower chambers (ventricles) when to squeeze (contract) and relax.
+The heart has an electrical system.
+This sends signals to control the heartbeat.
+As the signals move through the heart, they tell the heart’s upper chambers (atria) and lower chambers (ventricles) when to squeeze (contract) and relax.
 This lets blood move through the heart and out to the body and lungs.

-With AFib, the atria receive abnormal signals.
-This causes them to contract in a fast and irregular way, and out of sync with the ventricles.
-When this happens, the atria also have a harder time moving blood into the ventricles.
-Blood may then pool in the atria, which increases the risk for blood clots and stroke.
-The ventricles also may contract too quickly and irregularly.
-As a result, they may not pump blood to the body and lungs as well as they should.
+With AFib, the atria get abnormal signals.
+This causes them to contract in a fast and irregular way.
+They are out of sync with the ventricles.
+The atria have a harder time moving blood into the ventricles.
+Blood may then pool in the atria.
+This increases the risk for blood clots and stroke.
+The ventricles may contract too quickly and irregularly.
+They may not pump blood to the body and lungs as well as they should.
 This can weaken the heart muscle over time.
 This can lead to heart failure.
 Heart failure means the heart muscle can’t pump blood well.

 What causes atrial fibrillation?

 AFib is more common in older adults.
-It has many possible causes including:
+It has many possible causes: